5.0 Oxygen equipment and supplies benefits list

 5.1.6 Repairs

-Repairs that are not covered under the warranty are eligible for coverage when supported by proper documentation.
+Repairs for purchased equipment that are not covered under the warranty are eligible for coverage when supported by proper documentation.

 The following rules apply: